theworkingcentre/remote-help/README.md

 Initial server setup
 --------------------

-Assume 10.10.10.x is the LAN subnet where helpers live
+Assume 10.10.10.x is the LAN subnet where helpers live.

 Install the unlock-customer-account.sh script on the server
 - /usr/local/bin/unlock-customer-account.sh